LluisCalm/tCount/README.md

 ```
 python3 main.py
 ```
-Then, just follow the program indications.
+Then, just follow the program indications (1 to add a new event, 2 for count the time of an event, 3 for statistics and 4 to end).